WilburZjh/FlashSale/README.md

 Implement the limited purchase function by `Redis` instead of DB querying.

 `JMeter` is used to test the high volume of requests.

+# Optimization
+`CDN`: reduce the rendering of web page.